-“Well the user might actually find they do better work on heroin.
-Instead of being sad or grumpy or depressed with his job… he is just… happy.
+“Well, the user might actually find they do better work on heroin.
+Instead of being sad or grumpy or depressed with his job… he is… happy.
 Mellow.
 Content.
-Everything is fine and the world is beautiful.
-It’s raining, it’s dark, I woke up at 5:30 AM, I’m commuting in traffic.
-I would have had a headache, I would have been miserable, I would have wondered how my life took me to this point.
+Everything is fine, and the world is beautiful.
+It’s raining; it’s dark; I woke up at 5:30 AM.
+I’m commuting in traffic.
+I would have had a headache; I would have been miserable; I wondered how my life took me to this point.
 This point I’m at right now.
 But no, no, everything is fine.
 Life is beautiful.”

-The Cost of Being High On Heroin
+The Cost of Heroin Addiction

 Later, things take a terrible turn for the worse: